containers/podman/docs/source/markdown/podman-container-cleanup.1.md

 The default is **false**.

 ## EXAMPLES
-Cleanup the container "mywebserver".
+Clean up the container "mywebserver".
 ```
 $ podman container cleanup mywebserver
 ```

-Cleanup the containers with the names "mywebserver", "myflaskserver", "860a4b23".
+Clean up the containers with the names "mywebserver", "myflaskserver", "860a4b23".
 ```
 $ podman container cleanup mywebserver myflaskserver 860a4b23
 ```